 This might seem not so easy; however, with a little preparation, you will be able to succeed.

 Prepare your “elevator pitch” beforehand.
 Use short and simple sentences and active statements to demonstrate confidence and proactivity.
 Concentrate on the expertise the client is looking for.
 Quantify your experience.
 If applicable, use data to add proven value to your accomplishments.
 Illustrate your potential by showing how your previous work is directly connected to the requirements of the position in question.
 End with a goal statement.
 Mention what you want to achieve in this position.
 Be honest, BUT confident.

-This is a typical behavioral question, and such questions might be difficult.
+This is a typical behavioral job interview question, and such questions might be difficult.
 Negative experience is tough to talk about because your focus is on trying to present yourself from the best side.
 However, here is the main trick – by asking such a question, a client wants to decipher how good you are at failing smart and recovering, but not what your failure is in fact.

 Talk about how you’ve used the experience to become better at your job and to avoid similar mistakes, provide examples.
 You may want to use the STAR method (Situation/Task, Approach and Results).
 Be short, about 2-3 min, and avoid talking about anything that jeopardizes your or your employer’s credibility.
 Pick a real failure but not anything too costly.
 Stay honest.
 Choose an issue relevant to the client’s area of interest.

 Despite a very clear message, this question is aimed at unveiling several aspects which the client is most interested in.
 Primarily, the idea of these questions is to investigate what level of problems the person works on – if it is operational/detailed, team level or strategic level.